Shrinivasan512/sample/README.md

--'git init'
+-`git init`
-this is the initilazation of the git clone
+This is the initilazation of the git clone
+-`git status`
+This one is to check status